e-mehegan/EmilyMehegan_T2A2/README.md

 ## R7 - Detail any third party services that your app will use

+The main third party services that are used/needed to build the application are bcrypt, JWT, Psycopg, Marshmallow and SQLAlchemy.
+Each where used extensively in the development process in order to create a functional API application and work with the database.

 ### bcrypt

 Bcrypt is a cryptographic hashing algorithm used for hashing passwords and other personal/sensitive data.
 It is popular for storing passwords in databases securely as it uses multiple security features in order to prevent and avoid cyber attacks such as brute-force attacks.